Pooja-ratnaparkhe/apnacollege-demo/README.md

 # apnacollege-demo
-this is first Git Repository
+this is first Git Repository Author pooja